sketch-hq/SketchAPI/docs/pages/plugins-manifest.md

 Command shortcuts can be set using any combination of the following keys, plus any regular character.

-Shortcuts need to use at least one modifier key (Command, Option, Control or Shift), you cannot define single key shortcuts in `manifest.json`.

-If your command tries to use any of the predefined Sketch shortcuts (say, `cmd s`), the shortcut will be ignored and pressing those keys will perform the default action in Sketch.
+Please note shortcuts must contain at least one modifier key, *Command*, *Option*, *Control* or *Shift*.
+Values matching predefined Sketch shortcuts, e.g. `cmd s` will be ignored.

 Make sure to test your shortcuts with different international keyboard layouts.
 Certain characters can require users to press modifier keys.
 For example a shortcut like `shift /` would not work with a Spanish keyboard layout.
 Whereas a forward slash `/` has a dedicated key on a US keyboard, it requires pressing `shift 7` on a Spanish keyboard.